 Ron is married to Past Rotary International Director Karen Wentz.
 Karen and Ron have a large blended family - Ron has two boys and Karen has four children, five grandchildren, and six great grandchildren.
 Ron and Karen enjoy family, Rotary, and travel.

 They are strong supporters of Rotary’s peace activities and are members of the Paul Harris Society and the Arch Klumph Society.

 The Governor's Team

-Cindy has been a member of the Lafayette Rotary Club since 2000, where she served as President in 2011-12.
-She has served on may committees and is currently the Youth Committee Chair.
-Cindy is a graduate of the District Leadership Academy and has worked at the district level for the past 5 years, serving as Assistant Governor for three years, and Assistant Governor Coordinator for the past two years, Additionally, she has served on the District Conference Planning committee, and serves on the District Executive committee and as a trainer for the Rotary Leadership Institute.
-In addition, Cindy is a Paul Harris Fellow + 1.
+Cindy has been a member of the Lafayette Rotary Club since 2000 where she served as president in 2011-12.
+She has served on many committees and is currently the Youth Committee Chair.
+Cindy is a graduate of the District Leadership Academy and has worked at the district level for the past 5 years; serving as an Assistant Governor for three years and Assistant Governor Coordinator for two years.
+Additionally, she has been on the District Conference Planning committee and currently serves on the Governor’s Committee and is a trainer for the Rotary Leadership Institute.

 Alan served more than 28 years in the Army, including a combat tour in Desert Storm, and retired in 2000 as a Colonel earning a Legion of Merit and Bronze Star among other awards.
 In 1999, he was inducted into the Officer Candidate School Hall of Fame in Fort Benning, GA.